prometheus/prometheus/docs/querying/functions.md

 You can use `histogram_quantile(1, v instant-vector)` to get the estimated maximum value stored in a histogram.

+You may see this informational annotation: `input to histogram_quantile needed to be fixed for monotonicity`.
+Monotonicity (strictly non-decreasing values) of bucket counts in classic histograms is necessary for `histogram_quantile` to yield accurate results.
+In most cases when nothing has gone wrong, the bucket counts are monotonic.
+But when this assumption is violated in cases of missing or corrupt data, we fix the bucket counts to make them monotonic, but this means the query results might be inaccurate, because the data was problematic in the first place and also because we have modified the counts.

+Note that another reason the bucket counts might be non-monotonic is due to floating point precision errors, but we correct numerically insignificant differences between consecutive buckets silently, so you will only see the above warning if there are huge decreases in the bucket counts which are not likely to be due to float imprecision.

 ## `histogram_stddev()` and `histogram_stdvar()`

 _Both functions only act on native histograms, which are an experimental